Updated May 1, 2023

-Awesome FREE Summer Activities in Summit County Colorado
+Awesome FREE Summer Activities near Breckenridge and Keystone, Colorado

-Here are six of my family’s favorite things to do in Summit County in the summer.
+Here are some of my family’s favorite things to do in Summit County in the summer.
 Not only are they all lots of fun, but they also won’t cost you anything.

 The Dillon Amphitheater is one of the most amazing concert venues ever.
 Sitting on the grass listening to music with the beautiful backdrop of Lake Dillon and the Rocky Mountains behind the stage is

 After a complete remodel in the summer of 2018, Dillon Amphitheater now brings some big-name bands that you have to pay to see.
 But, there are still plenty of free concerts.
 There are also movie nights where a big screen is set up on the stage and a movie is played after dusk.
-You can find information about all upcoming Dillon Amphitheater events here.
+Visit Dillon Amphitheater’s website for the current summer line-up.